 Players and teams that compete in only one regional tournament will be eligible to qualify.

-I am a current freshman at The University of Maryland at College Park majoring in Economics.
+I am a current Sophomore at The University of Maryland at College Park majoring in Economics.
 I grew up in Westchester County, New York, playing tournaments in the Metropolitan section and Section 1 for high school golf.
 I have been playing golf for over a decade now and I am excited to be serving as the Regional Coordinator for the great Capitol Region this year!

 The Capitol Region has long been a part of the NCCGA continuously placing high performing teams into NCCGA Nationals and consistently yielding impressive individual performances.
 The region formerly included teams from Maryland, Virginia, and Washington D.C. but with the addition of teams to the area the Capitol region was split to form the new Capitol Region and the new Colonial Region.
 The new Colonial Region absorbed all of the former teams in Virginia while our region maintained all schools in Maryland and Washington D.C.
 Schools that are represented in the Capitol Region include American, George Washington, Georgetown, Johns Hopkins, Loyola, Maryland and Towson.
 UMD qualified for the first ever National Invitational in Las Vegas and shot a team score of 395 which claimed them 7th place.
 UMD also qualified for the 2018 National Championship at Norwood Hills finishing with a team score of 809.